-The first section you'll see provides a summary of how the test was configured to run in Blazemeter.
+The first section you will see provides a summary of how the test was configured to run in Blazemeter.

 This section provides details on how the test was configured to run (as opposed to the other report tabs, which detail how the test actually ran).
 It provides the following details:

-- Scenarios: How many test scenarios were configured for the test.
-For example, if the test was a Taurus test (executed via a YAML file), then this counts how many scenarios are specified under the "scenarios:" section of the script.
+How many test scenarios were configured for the test.
+For example, if the test was a Taurus test (executed via a YAML file), this counts how many scenarios are specified under the scenarios: section of the script.
 For a JMeter test, (executed with a JMX, without a YAML), there will be one scenario.
-For a multitest, there will be one scenario per test.
-An End User Experience Monitoring test will appears as its own scenario as well.
+For a multi-test, there will be one scenario per test.
+An End User Experience Monitoring test will appears as its own scenario.

-- Duration H:M:S: This refers to the duration originally set for the test, and is expressed in an hour:minute:second format (for example, 01:02:30 would read one hour, two minutes, and thirty seconds).
+The duration originally set for the test.
+Expressed in an hour:minute:second format (for example, 01:02:30 would read one hour, two minutes, and thirty seconds).

 Next, each scenario will be detailed as it was originally configured.

 In this section, the following details are provided: